-New versions of Oracle Database are now released annually and named accordingly (for example, version 21 will be released in 2021).
+New versions of Oracle Database are now released annually and named accordingly (for example, version 21 was released in 2021).

 Oracle’s Relational Database Management System (RDBMS) allows you to store and retrieve data quickly and safely.

-It’s very reliable and can cope with huge amounts of data and application workloads while maintaining data integrity and reliability.
+It’s very reliable and can cope with huge amounts of data and application workloads, all while maintaining data integrity and reliability.
 It’s also highly scalable, using its own unique technologies.

 Oracle Database is a comprehensive software product with many tools and utilities.